Retailer Safety:

-Who are you products for?
+Who are your products for?

 Speks’ products are designed by adults for adults and are safe with proper use for anyone over the age of 14.
 However, our products should never be given to anyone under the age of 14.